This moist and flavorful Chocolate-Almond Cake with Honey-Glazed Figs is a gluten-free and dairy-free treat highlighting late summer's sweet figs.

 - ½ teaspoon pure vanilla extract

-- For the cake: Preheat the oven to 350 degrees Fahrenheit.
+- Preheat the oven to 350 degrees Fahrenheit.
 Grease the bottom and sides of a 9-inch springform cake pan.
 Line the bottom with parchment paper and then grease the paper.

 - In a medium bowl, combine almond flour, cocoa powder, salt, and baking powder.
 Whisk well to combine and set aside.